Face Value, a new exhibition of the singer's portraits, opens at the National Portrait Gallery in London. Chloe Ashby reports.

 He refers to the portraits as “character sketches.”
 The portrait of Ken Garland bears an uncanny resemblance to a Picasso; Sylvia Renard’s razor sharp cheekbones have a hint of Bowie about them; Ivan Steinbeck, with his moustache and British stiff-upper-lip, is reminiscent of John Clease.

-Face the Consequences: Red Flanagan is so shaded that the sitter appears battered and bruised; it almost looks like a mug-shot: There’s something haunting about each and every one of them.
+Face the Consequences: Red Flanagan is so shaded that the sitter appears battered and bruised; it almost looks like a mug shot: There’s something haunting about each and every one of them.
 The portraits are hung at face height, yet they’re bigger than life-size, and in a well-lit room, painted only in grey and white, there are no distractions to save you from confronting each head on, staring back at you, holding your gaze.
-They all look wary; none of them is warm and fuzzy.
+They all look wary; none of them are warm and fuzzy.
 The closest we come to a smile is Scott Wagner, and even the curl of his lips doesn’t really succeed in making him look any less downbeat.

 The blurriness doesn’t help: There’s a sense that the air is a bit thick between us and them.
 Dylan has gone for a stroke-and-smudge technique, blurring his pastels to create an atmospheric, out-of-focus, effect.
 Does this make the portraits more suggestive, or simply mark the limits of his artistic prowess?

 The National Portrait Gallery is home to masterpieces of the genre, but even comparison with nearer neighbors puts Dylan at a disadvantage.
-With a saccharine portrait of Kate Middleton twenty yards down the hall, and the BP Portraiture Award Galleries only a couple of rooms away, it’s hard not to ask the question: If these pastels weren’t by Dylan, would they be here at all?
+With a saccharine portrait of Kate Middleton 20 yards down the hall, and the BP Portraiture Award Galleries only a couple of rooms away, it’s hard not to ask the question: If these pastels weren’t by Dylan, would they be here at all?

 Dylan’s portraits are rudimentary in terms of precision—there’s little if any drawing involved—but that’s the point.
 His faces have what Elderfield refers to as a “first-take-like quality.”
 They’re frank and subdued, swift and muffled rather than studied and painstakingly perfected.
 And it’s easy to see that Dylan is having fun, making good use of his talent.
 So if you’re wondering whether Face Value is worth a visit, just sing along with one of his best tunes: “Don’t think twice, it’s alright.”